cjpthatsme/3D-SVG-Confetti-Background-Generator/README.md

 | `ribbonWeights` | Array | [1,1,1,1,1,1,1,1,1] | Weights for each ribbon shape (higher = more frequent) |

 ### Ribbon Shapes (0-8)
-## Note: Changing the svg files won't update the shapes as they are created in the code.
-You will have to make template functions if you want to override the shapes.

 - **0**: Complex twisted ribbon (large)
 - **1**: Curved flowing ribbon (medium)